aspose-words/Aspose.Words-API-References/english/net/aspose.words.buildingblocks/glossarydocument/accept/_index.md

 ### Remarks

 Enumerates over this node and all of its children.
-Each node calls a corresponding method on DocumentVisitor.For more info see the Visitor design pattern.
+Each node calls a corresponding method on DocumentVisitor.

+For more info see the Visitor design pattern.

 Calls [`VisitGlossaryDocumentStart`](../../../aspose.words/documentvisitor/visitglossarydocumentstart), then calls [`Accept`](../../../aspose.words/node/accept) for all child nodes of this node and then calls [`VisitGlossaryDocumentEnd`](../../../aspose.words/documentvisitor/visitglossarydocumentend) at the end.